manussekhar/German_Notes/Cases/W-Fragen.md

 What do you eat -> (casual + formal) -> Was isst du / Was essen Sie(????)
 Where do you live -> Wo wohnst du
-What is your favorite film ->
+What is your favorite film -> Was ist dein Lieblingsfilm